osiom/matteoosio.me/README.md

 # Matteo Osio

-👋 Data Engineer & Civic Tech Enthusiast based in Berlin, focusing on leveraging technology for social impact and sustainable future.
+👋 Data engineer & civic tech enthusiast based in Berlin, focusing on leveraging technology for social impact and sustainable future.

 ## About Me